uarc/uforth/doc/src/dictionary.md

 ### '
 - dstack: `( -- xt )`
 - pattern: `'^ ([^ ]*)(?: |$)'`
-- Places the execution token of the word found.
+- Places the execution token of the word found on the stack or calls `ABORT"`.

 ### (compile)
 - pattern: `'^ ([^ ]*)(?: |$)'`